msu-eele-fpga/final-project-josh-colter/linux/rgb-led/README.md

 ## Step 1 : Compile the device driver

-Navigate to the rgb-led directory, compile the code with:
+Navigate to the rgb-led directory, and update the file path KDIR= to point to your linux-socfpga directory.

 ```make```